Liozou/OOPSLA-18-Julia-Overview-Artifact/README.md

 * `pyshootout` for Python benchmarks
 * `results` for the data in the figure as well as the scripts to generate the figure from the paper.

+Untyped Julia benchmarks are supplemental to the data in the paper.

 ## Running

-Each language has its own benchmark target, defaulting to the Julia benchmarks ran on the full problem size.
+Each language's benchmark suite has its own target, and the default target is the Julia benchmark.
 Available targets are:

 * `run_jl_benchmarks` (default) for running the typed Julia benchmarks;
 * `run_jl_benchmakrs_noty` for untyped versions of typed Julia benchmarks;
 * `run_py_benchmarks` for Python benchmarks;
 * `run_js_benchmarks` for JavaScript benchmarks;
-* `run_c_benchmarks` for C benchmarks.
+* `run_c_benchmarks` for C benchmarks;
+* `run_pypy_benchmarks` for (supplemental) PyPy benchmarks (requires PyPy).

-The benchmarks, from the Programming Language Benchmark Game, are parameterized over probelm sizes defined in `benchmark_defns`.
+The benchmarks, from the Programming Language Benchmark Game, are parameterized over problem sizes defined in `benchmark_defns`.
 Numbers reported in the paper come from `full_size.sh`, but `small_size.sh` can be used while testing the environment for quick execution.
 Which benchmark size is used is defined by the `BENCHMARK` variable in the Makefile.

 The Makefile allows the specification of the implementation for each language via the `JULIA` and `PYTHON` variables.
-It defaults to assuming that they are on the path with names `julia` and `python3`, respectively, but this can be configured by changing their definitions in the makefile.
+It defaults to assuming that they are on the path with names `julia` and `python3`, respectively, but this can be configured by changing their definitions in the Makefile.

 By default, performance results will only be written to stdout.
-To specify a target folder, set the `OUTPUT` variable in the makefile.
+To specify a target folder, set the `OUTPUT` variable in the Makefile.